 When you should replace your engine air filter depends on what you drive.
 It's said that you should replace yours every 10,000 to 15,000 miles, but your owner's manual will have the precise service interval.
+Another good practice is once every 3 oil changes.
 There are also some lifetime air filters, which you regularly clean instead of replacing.
-Be aware that you'll more likely have a dirty air filter car if you often drive in heavy traffic.
+Be aware that you'll more likely have a dirty air filter car if you often drive in heavy traffic, or live in a dusty, rural climate where you travel dirt or gravel roads.
 In this case, it's a good idea to replace the filter every 5,000 to 6,000 miles.
 Many car owners replace the filter at the same time and place as an oil change.

 Replace it When Gas Mileage Starts To Suffer